Ar3en13/Learn/Golang/Variables.md

 - There is no limit on the length of the variable name.
 - But it is advisable to have the variable name of optimum length.

+## Declaring a variable

+In GO variables are declared using the var keyword but there are other ways of declaring a variable too as we will see later in this tutorial.
+Let’s explore different ways of declaring a variable

 ### Declaring a single variable

 `var name type` is the syntax to declare a single variable.